 - For any new IT investment, civilian government entities should consider Cloud solutions as opposed to internal / traditional solutions - Civilian Government entities are not allowed to buy or build new data center infrastructure, unless stated otherwise in this policy for some specific cases.
-Only Government owned Cloud Service Providers (CSPs) such as NIC are allowed to build data centers. - When adopting cloud services, except for data categorized as classified and top classified which must be hosted in Government Cloud Service Providers such as NIC, government entities should first consider approved Commercial Government Cloud Service Providers.
-In the case of the requirements being not met, Government Cloud Service Providers such as NIC can be relied upon. - The Government Cloud Computing Office at Yesser will define guidelines for CSPs to seek approval to provide Cloud Services in Saudi Arabia.
-Additional cyber security requirements will be enforced on CSPs that want to serve government entities. - Government entities must always prioritize Cloud solutions in the following sequence: first Software as a Service (SaaS), then Platform as a Service (PaaS), and lastly Infrastructure as a Service (laaS).
+Only Government owned Cloud Service Providers (CSPs) such as NIC are allowed to build data centers. - When adopting cloud services, except for data classified as 'secure' and 'top secure' that must be hosted in Government Cloud Service Providers, government entities should first consider approved Commercial Government Cloud Service Providers.
+In the case of the requirements being not met, Government Cloud Service Providers can be relied upon. - The Cloud computing adoption team at Yesser will drive the Cloud adoption, check technical and commercial requirements and the National Data management Office will supervise the implementation of the data classification in the government entities in line with set guidelines.
+The cybersecurity requirements by The National Cybersecurity Authority (NCA) will be enforced on CSPs that want to serve government entities. - Government entities must always prioritize Cloud solutions in the following sequence: first Software as a Service (SaaS), then Platform as a Service (PaaS), and lastly Infrastructure as a Service (IaaS).